Thet-Wai-123/Aurify/firebaseEmulator/readme.txt

 firebase emulators:start

+Testing (make sure to run the firebase emulator from above)

+npm run test

 URL
 http://127.0.0.1:5001/demo-no-project/us-central1/FUNCTION_NAME
 (Note that it says demo-no-project, so this might change depending on your firebase init setup.
 If you skip to set firebase project, it'll default to this.
 Otherwise replace)